keboola/developers-docs/cli/commands/remote/create/table/index.md

 Enter a comma-separated list of column names.
 ?
 Columns: id,name,age

 ?
-Select columns for primary key:  [Use arrows to move, space to select]
+Select columns for the primary key:  [Use arrows to move, space to select]
 > [x]  id
   [ ]  name
   [ ]  age